i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 refuse to follow loops.

 A Meta LS2 may have a much longer expiration than a standard LS or LS2.
-The top level may have an expiration hours or days after the publication date.
+The top level may have an expiration several hours after the publication date.
 Maximum expiration time will be enforced by floodfills and clients, and is TBD.

 The use case for Meta LS2 is massive multihoming, but with no more